 These problems can be tackled by re-feminizing agriculture.
 By recognizing and empowering women in this field good food practices can be ensured worldwide.
 Such a measure would promote polyculture and thus help in preserving bio-diversity and conserving the ecology of the Earth.

 Importance of Women’s Role in Food Chain:

 Since the beginning of humanity, it has been women who had played a major role in agriculture.
-Production, Processing, and Provision of food have been women’s domain in the social division of labor.
+Production, Processing, and Provision of food have been women’s domains in the social division of labor.
 Only since the recent decades has this been handled by a specific group of men.
-It has been proved that women produced food has maximum nutrition per acre than industry produced food.
+It has been proved that women produced food that has maximum nutrition per acre than industry produced food.

 Agriculture by women has an important feature of polyculture.
 This helps in preserving the biodiversity of the Earth.
 By enabling the existence and growth of different plant and animal species in a given space, women achieve subsistence.
-The exchange of nutrients among the species occur in a healthy way thus discounting the need for artificial fertilizers.
+The exchange of nutrients among the species occurs in a healthy way thus discounting the need for artificial fertilizers.

 Composting is also an integral part of feminine agriculture.
 This ensures maximum waste reduction and also helps in maintaining the health of the crops.
 Natural manure has various well-known advantages when compared to chemical fertilizers.
-On contrary to the adverse effects to the crops, cattle, soil and the consumers of the chemically fertilized food, natural fertilizers conserve the natural wealth of the Earth.
+On contrary to the adverse effects on the crops, cattle, soil and the consumers of the chemically fertilized food, natural fertilizers conserve the natural wealth of the Earth.